 U.K. Private Customers

 Reasons to establish a holding company in Ireland: when a business is looking to register an Irish holding company, there are a number of international factors that make it relatively straightforward to initiate this type of arrangement in a foreign territory; this is particularly true within the European Union, an institution that was founded upon the principals of free trade and business advantages.

-The Republic of Ireland is an attractive destination for business people that need holding company registration in ROI, and the reasons for this stretch beyond the usual benefits that come from low tax rates and business-specific relief.
+The Republic of Ireland is an attractive destination for business people that need holding company registration in Republic of Ireland, and the reasons for this stretch beyond the usual benefits that come from low tax rates and business-specific relief.

 In general, Ireland is a nation with a number of exciting economic opportunities, and the country's proximity to the United Kingdom will always ensure a healthy arrangement of trade and industry links.
 Coddan has spent a number of years providing this sort of business insight to companies, and we can also take care of the necessary paperwork and formalities.

 If a holding company needs to make their tax affairs as efficient as possible, the Republic of Ireland has a taxation structure that allows certain types of businesses to redirect vital resources towards key business activities.
 When organisations take part in research and developments activities, generous tax breaks are on offer that underline Ireland's commitment to supporting this industry.

 The same can also be said for companies that develop and acquire intellectual property.
 The general rate of corporation tax in Republic of Ireland is generally lower than a number of surrounding European nations, and this figure is often reduced further for certain types of small to medium enterprises, a number of circumstances can even lead to a 0% rate.